Activist groups file First Amendment lawsuit in Seattle over ICE arrests

 Last year, he agreed to be interviewed about the arrest of his longtime girlfriend by ICE agents posing as buyers of homemade piñatas.
 Mainly, he spoke of how much he missed his girlfriend, with whom he had two daughters.
 Having come to the U.S. illegally from Mexico more than 15 years ago, he was arrested and detained shortly after the story with his interview came out in The Seattle Times last November, and was later released on bond.

-Gov. Jay Inslee called then-acting cirector of ICE Thomas Homan to complain about what the governor called a “chilling effect” on free speech.
+Gov. Jay Inslee called then-acting director of ICE Thomas Homan to complain about what the governor called a “chilling effect” on free speech.
 Homan said retaliation was not the reason for Aburto Gutierrez’s arrest.
 Instead, the ICE official said, agents realized that Aburto Gutierrez’s daughters, placed in his care when his girlfriend was arrested, had gone to Mexico to be with their mother.

 The lawsuit apparently doesn’t accept that explanation.
 It asks for a permanent injunction restraining ICE from targeting individuals based on political speech.